 4 The initial specification must be made by 30 September 2015 at the latest.
-The initial deadlines to be determined for achievement of the target levels must not extend beyond 30 June 2017 (Law on Equal Participation of Men and Women in Private-Sector and Public-Sector Management Positions, Section 25 Subsection 1 EG-AktG (Introductory Law of the German Stock Corporation Act), German Federal Gazette I. 2015, 642, 656).
+The initial deadlines to be determined for achievement of the target levels must not extend beyond 30 June 2017 (Law on Equal Participation of Men and Women in Private Sector and Public-Sector Management Positions, Section 25 Subsection 1 EG AktG (Introductory Law of the German Stock Corporation Act), German Federal Gazette I. 2015, 642, 656).

-- 5.4.4 Management Board members may not become members of the Supervisory Board of the company within two years after the end of their appointment unless they are appointed upon a motion presented by shareholders holding more than 25 % of the voting rights in the company.
+- 5.4.3 Elections to the Supervisory Board shall be made on an individual basis.
+An application for the judicial appointment of a Supervisory Board member shall be limited in time up to the next General Meeting.
+Proposed candidates for the Supervisory Board chair shall be announced to the shareholders. - 5.4.4 Management Board members may not become members of the Supervisory Board of the company within two years after the end of their appointment unless they are appointed upon a motion presented by shareholders holding more than 25 % of the voting rights in the company.
 In the latter case appointment to the chairmanship of the Supervisory Board shall be an exception to be justified to the General Meeting. - 5.4.5 Every member of the Supervisory Board must take care that he/she has sufficient time to perform his/her mandate.
 Members of the Management Board of a listed company shall not accept more than a total of three Supervisory Board mandates in non-group listed companies or in supervisory bodies of non-group companies which make similar requirements. - The members of the Supervisory Board on their own take on the necessary training and further education measures required for their tasks.
 They shall be supported by the company appropriately. - 5.4.6 Compensation of the members of the Supervisory Board is specified by resolution of the General Meeting or in the Articles of Association.
 Also to be considered here shall be the exercising of the Chair and Deputy Chair positions in the Supervisory Board as well as the chair and membership in committees. - Members of the Supervisory Board receive compensation which is in an appropriate relation to their tasks and the situation of the company.
 If members of the Supervisory Board are promised performance-related compensation, it shall be oriented toward sustainable growth of the enterprise. - The compensation of the members of the Supervisory Board shall be reported individually in the Notes or the Management Report, subdivided according to components.
 Also payments made by the enterprise to the members of the Supervisory Board or advantages extended for services provided individually, in particular, advisory or agency services, shall be listed separately on an individual basis. - 5.4.7 If a member of the Supervisory Board took part in only half or less of the meetings of the Supervisory Board and of the committees to which he belongs in a financial year, this shall be noted in the Report of the Supervisory Board.
 Participation by telephone or video conference shall also apply as participation, but this should not be the rule.